SoftwareAG/cumulocity-react-runtime-widget/README.md

 1. Create new file "proxy-conf.json" in Project-Name/src location

-2. Copy below json in proxy-conf.json file and modify target based on your cumulocity server:
+2. Copy the below json in proxy-conf.json file and modify target based on your cumulocity server:

     ```
      {